jordypereira/wiki-2018/javascript/from-scratch/functions.md

 - sit()
 - bark()

+The browser knows some functions

 - alert()
 - alert('Hello')

 > pass along a piece of data -> an argument
-> functions of the browser, or make your own functions
+> Or make your own functions

 - greet()